 To sign up to the next Artists’ Forum, please visit Resource Productions’ website.

-Our new Community Engagement Manager will work to widen our network of Creative Connectors as a crucial pillar of our project.
-We need people passionate about arts and culture who are interested in representing their communities with the HOME Slough consortium, to take an active part in running and programming HOME projects.
+Creative Connectors are a crucial pillar of our project.
+We want to work with people passionate about arts and culture who are interested in representing their communities with the HOME Slough consortium, to take an active part in running and programming HOME projects.

 In autumn 2016, HOME Slough commissioned five new pieces by Slough artists and organisations, through an open application and selection process.
 They are: Neetha and Natalia Syam’s short film Half Wheel; Mary Parris’s series of paintings Faces of Slough; Tarun Thind's hip-hop music video Big Business; and Bhangra group Apna Virsa's new choreography celebrating Diwali.
 The commissions were shown as part of HOME Grown on 4th February 2017.

 Empoword is a spoken word collective made up of local young people, that has delivered a number of themed performances around Slough.
-From poetry in Salt Hill Park in September, to celebrating National Poetry Day at the Curve in October, Empoword has been on the rise, representing local poetic talent in all its splendour.
-The last HOME Slough-supported performance took place on 4 February 2017.
-Entitled The Relations, it was an anti-Valentine’s Day event focusing on the darker side of relationships.
+From poetry in Salt Hill Park in September, to celebrating World Poetry Day at the Curve in March, Empoword has been on the rise, representing local poetic talent in all its splendour.

 HOME Slough consortium member SWIPE organised three big flash mobs in collaboration with Slough-based dance school Creative Academy – delivered at Slough train station during the morning rush hour, at the Trading Estate and interrupting one of the busy Music On the Square events.
 See our Gallery for photos from these events!